mohammedjafar594-cmd/Retail-Analytics-SQL/README.md

-# Retail-Analytics-SQL
+# Retail Analytics SQL

 ## Project Overview

-This project analyzes retail sales data using SQL to uncover business insights related to customer behavior, product performance, and sales trends Imported retail sales data from a CSV dataset into MySQL.
+This project analyzes retail sales data using SQL to understand sales performance, customer behavior, and product trends.

+The dataset was imported from a CSV file into MySQL, and SQL queries were used to perform data cleaning, analysis, and generate business insights.

 ## Tools Used

+- MySQL
 - SQL Workbench
+- CSV Dataset

 ## SQL Concepts Used

 - SELECT
 - WHERE
 - GROUP BY
+- ORDER BY
+- Aggregate Functions
+- JOIN
+- CASE
-- HAVING
+- Subqueries
-- JOINS
+- CTEs
 - Window Functions
-- Subqueries

-## Business Questions Solved

-- Top Selling Products
-- Monthly Sales Trend
-- Customer Loyalty
-- Repeat Customers
+- Date Functions

-- Average Order Value
+## Analysis Performed

+- Analyzed overall sales and transaction data
+- Identified top-performing products
+- Analyzed sales by product category
+- Studied customer purchasing behavior
+- Analyzed sales trends over time
+- Calculated average sales and other key metrics
+- Identified high-value customers
+- Used SQL window functions for advanced analysis

+## Key Insights

+The analysis helped identify sales patterns, top-performing products, and customer purchasing trends.

+The results provide useful insights into product performance and overall retail sales behavior.

-## Author
+## Conclusion

-Mohammad Jafar
+This project helped me apply SQL to a real-world retail dataset and practice data cleaning, data analysis, and extracting business insights from raw data.